kmcgillivray/kmcgillivray.github.io/_posts/2017-07-01-kazuko-revisited.md

 I make the smallest of small talk.
 I ask about one of the pieces—it looks like a round teapot with a flat top.
 She says it's for Japanese calligraphy.
 I tell her I thought maybe it was a teapot and she laughs at me.
 "Imagine trying to make tea with that!"
 Then she whispers to let me in on a joke, "Some people think it's for soy sauce."

 One of the tea bowls...
 I can't stop looking at it.
 It reminds me of the famous "Twilight" tea bowl.
 Similar color, similar texture.
 Both priceless to me.
-I submit to it's call and I buy it.
+I submit to its call and I buy it.

 She points to a navy blue tray, an organic shape living on the table.
 "Do you like this?"
 "Yes it's beautiful."
 "I give it away.
 I'd rather give things to people I know."
 I'm in shock.
 Gifts are multiplicities.
 Giving it away returns it in an exponent.
 Farmers' markets are gift centers of the community, a spinning center of gift economy.
 Whitman said, "I am large.
 I contain multitudes."
 In this gift holds the entire force of care and bonds of the entire community.